MicrosoftDocs/bingmaps-docs/BingMaps/v8-web-control/modules/venue-map-module/index.md

 **Namespace**: Microsoft.Maps.VenueMaps

-[VMJSON](../../venues/index.md) is a file format defined by Microsoft for representing venues.
-The Bing Maps V8 Web Control uses the Venue Maps Module to dynamically display VMJSON on the map.
+[Venue](../../venues/venue.md) is a JSON format defined by Microsoft for representing venues.
+[VenueTile](../../venues/venueTile.md) is a JSON format defined by Microsoft that contains footprints that overlap the tile.
+The Bing Maps V8 Web Control uses the Venue Maps Module to dynamically display venues and venue tiles on the map.

 Venue maps are created using the [VenueMapFactory](venuemapfactory-class.md) class.
 A [VenueMap](venuemap-class.md) is associated with a [Map](../../map-control-api/map-class.md) instance.

 The VenueMapFactory can also create a venue map footprints layer.
-A [VenueMapFootprintsLayer](venuemapfootprintslayer-class.md) is also associated with a Map instance.
+A [VenueMapFootprintsLayer](venuemapfootprintslayer-class.md) is also associated with a map instance.

 VenueMap                                                            | VenueMapFootprintsLayer
 ---------------------------------------------------------------- | ----------------------------